DigitalHumanitiesCraft/PatrimoniumEditorFercan/README.md

 The "Document Overview" serves as a portal for scholars to record metadata relevant to their epigraphic research.
 It's designed to shape the foundational data linked to each entry in the Fercan project's digital repository.

-Customized data fields in the "Document Overview" include:
+Here is an example of customised data fields in the Document Overview:

 **Title (Titel)**
 - **Deity Name (Göttername)**: This field is intended for inputting the names of deities, like "Mars Camulus," mentioned within inscriptions.